pytsite/plugin-content_export_livejournal/README.md

 ### 1.1 (2017-12-13)

-Support for PytSite-7.0.
+Support of PytSite-7.0.

 ### 1.0 (2017-11-25)

-Support for PytSite-6.0.
+Support of PytSite-6.0.

 ### 0.2.1 (2017-08-27)